 Ticket Management

 Ticket management streamlines customer support requests.
-This feature lets you receive and assign tickets, track their progress, and escalate issues when necessary.
-You can also organize tickets based on priority, status, and severity, shortening your response time for time-sensitive matters.
+This feature lets reps receive and assign tickets, track their progress, and escalate issues when necessary.
+Service professionals can also organize tickets based on priority and severity, shortening response times.

 At HubSpot, our ticket management system prioritized tickets that had been in the queue the longest.
 These tickets were assigned to reps first unless there was a critical situation where we needed to act on other cases immediately.